erdum/cashback_app/README.md

 ## What I Learned
 * How to work with Tesseract.js library
-* Libraries gives you more advantage than accessing user camera or any from web-api's directly by your own
+* Libraries gives you more advantage than accessing user camera or any web-api directly
 * What is base64 images how to handle data in base64 format
 * How to use React Reducer hook
 * How useRef presist data